McAlol/1.0.1-Binary-Transfer-Language/README.md

 ## Overview

 Binary Transfer Language (BTL) is a compact, deterministic encoding system that enables universal classification and indexing of media across multiple global registry systems.
-BTL serves as the foundational "gate system" for the Network World Catalogue (NWC), providing a standardized way to reference books (ISBN), music (ISRC), films (EIDR), scientific documents (DOI/ISSN), art (ART-ID), and other media types in a single, coherent format.
+BTL serves as the foundational "gate system" for the NWC Categorization System, providing a standardized way to reference books (ISBN), music (ISRC), films (EIDR), scientific documents (DOI/ISSN), art (ART-ID), and other media types in a single, coherent format.

 **Key Innovation**: BTL acts as a meta-index — a unified "address system" that references all the world's classification systems without replacing them, similar to how DNS points to IP addresses without replacing IP addressing.